| ACADEMICS | Continuing Education | premed

 Students who complete 30 credits of basic core sciences and/or other elective science courses at WSU will receive a certification of completion of the program.
 Up to 8 undergraduate science credits from WSU or another institution may count as transfer credits toward the 30-credit total.
 Students are required to maintain a 3.0 GPA to remain in the program.

 Admission into the program is based on undergraduate GPA and letters of recommendation.
-A GPA of 2.75 overall is required for admission, but students with lower GPAs may be admitted on a provisional basis at the discretion of the Program Director if letters indicate strong potential for pre-medical/pre-health studies.
-Interested students should complete the online application and submit the $30 application fee, official undergraduate transcript(s), and two letters of recommendation to Sonela Demirazi in the DGCE Office.
+A GPA of 2.75 overall is required for admission, but students with lower GPAs may be admitted on a provisional basis at the discretion of the program director if letters indicate strong potential for pre-medical/pre-health studies.
+Interested students should complete the online application and submit the $30 application fee, official undergraduate transcript(s), and two letters of recommendation to Sonela Demirazi in DGCE.

 There is no financial aid available for this program.
 This is a federal restriction for any non-degree certificate program that does not lead directly to employment.
 Payment is on a per-course basis and is due at the time of registration for all evening and summer courses.
 Payment plans can be arranged through the Student Accounts Office (Room A-140).
 Costs per credit are detailed on the DGCE registration webpage.